 Are you thinking about studying medicine?

 If so, we think that's great and would love for you to join us here in Cardiff.
-Here are some of our students from the series with some advice for you.
+Here are some of our students with some advice for you.

 Why choose Cardiff?